 The Team from BroadStream was with us every step of the way including help with an emergency cutover when problems arose with our existing system during shadowing; we completely switched systems in just a few minutes and didn’t miss a beat.”

 “I have personally worked with Screen/Broadstream for some 11 years.
 My first experience with Screen was a little hectic to say the least.
 We had a playout automation provider unsuccessfully integrate a (different) subtitling system over several weeks.
 We were getting extremely close to our deadline so I put in a call to Screen for help.

-Shortly after that first call they back with a plan.
+Shortly after that first call they came back with a plan.
 They sent someone onsite on the Friday and worked as many hours as possible through the entire weekend.
-The end result was a new Screen subtitling solution fully integrated and up and running within three days!
+The end result was a new Screen subtitling solution fully integrated, up and running within three days!
 Since that day Screen has been my preferred subtitling provider.

 Support is always quick and to the point (never sugar coating a potential issue).
 As well as offering advice whenever required, I have not to date experienced a subtitle issue support didn’t jump on asap.

 I would recommend Screen/Broadstream to anyone looking for a professional subtitling partner.”